rust-lang/a-mir-formality/book/src/closer-look-ty.md

 A key part of the type layer is that it includes *type unification*.
 That is, it defines the rules for making types equal.
 This will eventually have to be extended to cover subtyping (more on that a bit later) so that we can properly handle variance.

-Unification is done via a "metafunction", which just means a function that operates on terms (versus a function in the Rust program being analyzed):
+Unification is accomplished in PLT Redex with a "[metafunction][]", which just means a function that operates on terms (versus a function in the Rust program being analyzed):

 ```scheme
 (define-metafunction formality-ty